What is a healthy home?

 A wet home creates mold, which leads to mold spores.
 When mold or fungi release spores, these minuscule particles can easily pass through the body’s natural defenses and head directly into the lungs.
 The body triggers its defense system and results in inflammation in the lungs.
 This hinders the ability to pass oxygen into the bloodstream and narrows the airways, making it hard to breathe and get blood to the brain.

-Identifying wet home environments and implementing mitigations measures that prevent the growth of mold can improve respiratory health for the home’s residents.
+Identifying wet home environments and implementing mitigations measures that prevent the growth of mold can improve respiratory health for the home’s residents, thus creating a healthier home environment.

 Nobody wants to live in a home with pests.
 They are an undesirable nuisance that can also carry disease and lead to allergic reactions and asthma.